rrbuchholz/hires-qfed-process/README.md

 # hires-qfed-process
 Processing QFED version 2.6 R1 fire emissions, created by NASA, and applying conversion factors for use in CESM simulations with atmospheric chemistry.
 This code converts QFED created emissions of CO<sub>2</sub> at 0.1 degree resolution, into all species required for CESM/MUSICA simulations of atmospheric chemistry with full chemistry.

-Processing is currently set up for ACOM internal computer ``modeling1``, change paths as necessary.
+Processing is currently set up for the ACOM internal computer system ``modeling1``.
+Please change paths as necessary.

 ## Step 1:
 Download the base emissions of CO<sub>2</sub>.